CalConnect/DEVGUIDE/Recurrences.md

 The **`RDATE`** property is used to specify one-off instances in a recurrence set.
 This is useful for cases where a "regular" pattern cannot be defined, or one off "exceptions" to a regular pattern. e.g., a weekly occurring event needs one additional event in one particular week to follow-up on items discussed in the previous meeting.
 The value of the **`RDATE`** determines the start (and possibly duration) of the one-off instance.
 The recurrence instance specified by the **`RDATE`** can also be overridden if some other aspect of the event differs from the master component.

+The **`EXDATE`** property is used to remove instances from a recurrence set defined by an **`RRULE`**.
+For example, a weekly meeting might occur on a public holiday, and thus won't take place so needs to be removed from the recurrence set.

 The full ics file for this example with three occurrences without the second one now looks like:
 ```
 BEGIN:VCALENDAR